SiebenCorgie/spv-patcher/docs/projectdoc.typ

 ==== Dynamic Replacement

+_The described code can be found in `crates/patch-function/src/dynamic_replace.rs` _

 After identifying our _to be replaced_ function, we copy the function's definition and start a new basic-block.
 At this point we hand over control flow to a user specified function (or _closure_ in Rust terms), that is free to append any custom code.
 The function is supplied with knowledge about the provided parameters, as well as the expected return type.

 In a last pass all call sites of the former function are replaced with a call to the new function.
 Since all parameters, return IDs etc. do match by definition, this is safe to do.